MrDrSushi/SPOPSM/README.md

 **`.\SPOPSM.ps1 -UserName johndoe@adventureworks.com -SiteUrl https://adventureworks.sharepoint.com/sites/apac -LogName .\Finance -CSVFile .\finance.csv`**

-It will run the script using the credentials from `johndoe@adventureworks.com` to migrate the specified files in the .csv file to `https://adventureworks.sharepoint.com/sites/dev`, and the operation will also record a log.
+It will run the script using the credentials from `johndoe@adventureworks.com` to migrate the specified files in the .csv file to `https://adventureworks.sharepoint.com/sites/apac`, and the operation will also record a log.

 ## The CSV File ##
-Let's say we want to migrate the folder **C:\Finance\Docs** to a document library called **"Finance 2017"** to our tenant at **https://adventureworks.sharepoint.com/sites/apac** - we need to create a .csv file and include a line like in the example below, this will instruct the script to import the contents associated with the line **Finance Files** into SharePoint to a root web into a document library called **"Finance 2017"**, along with the other lines to their respective destinations.

-In the example below we are importing three different sources but you can simply import one line at a time if you want to work in smaller import projects.
-I would recommend to take the example below for your migration projects,
+On our previous example, we migrated to **https://adventureworks.sharepoint.com/sites/apac**, the instructions used for the migration were placed in a **.csv file** (comma separated values), which specified the source for the file and the destination (the web where the document library is residing or will be created)

 ![SPOPSM](./readme/finance-xlsx.png)

-The .CSV file can contain one or more lines, where each line will contain the a source and a destination to be imported to SharePoint.

-SourceName,SourceFolder,WebSiteName,TargetDocumentLibraryTitle,TargetDocumentLibraryURL
-Samples,C:\Migrations\Samples\Miscelanea,/,Migration Samples,Samples
+You can use any editor to create your own .csv files (Excel is probably the best when you want to deal with a lot of things), the columns are separated by commas, and yes, you can have values containing commas, just don't forget to match the exactly number of commas according to the columns, so a regular .csv files would look like the following:

+**SourceName,SourceFolder,WebSiteName,TargetDocumentLibraryTitle,TargetDocumentLibraryURL**
+**Samples,C:\Migrations\Samples\Miscelanea,/,Migration Samples,Samples**

 The columns above are the following: